THUDM/Multilingual-GLM/README.md

 ## Pretrained Models

-You can download [Our Pretrained Checkpoint](https://static.aminer.cn/misc/MultiGLM/1B/pretrained.pt), [Model Configuration File](https://static.aminer.cn/misc/MultiGLM/1B/model_blocklm_multilingual_large.sh) and [Multilingual Tokenizer](https://static.aminer.cn/misc/MultiGLM/1B/mglm250k/mglm250k-uni.model) which can be used directly by the original [GLM](https://github.com/THUDM/glm) code.

-Here in this repo, the configuration file and multilingual tokenizer are already included.
+You can download [Our Pretrained Checkpoint](https://static.aminer.cn/misc/MultiGLM/1B/pretrained.pt) and save it to a specific path.
+The multilingual tokenizer and configuration file of our model are already included in this repo.

 ## Test Results